Construction managers ensure that a building project is completed to specification, safely and within an agreed timeframe and budget

-Managing the practical side of every stage of the build, you'll work closely with architects, surveyors and other building professionals in planning and delivery.
+As a construction manager, you'll be responsible for managing the practical side of every stage of the build.
+This will involve working closely with architects, surveyors and other building professionals in planning and delivery.

 You'll also supervise and direct a range of operations on a construction site and ensure that all tradespeople and contractors are working together to an agreed plan and that progress is being made.
 You may oversee a whole site, or a big part of a large-scale complex project.